 - 1 Teaspoon Vanilla Extract

-- 2-4 Tablespoon Whole Milk
+- 2-4 Tablespoons Whole Milk

 - Preheat oven to 325 degrees.
-Spray a 9 X 13 inch baking pan with nonstick cooking spray.
+Spray a 9 X 13-inch baking pan with nonstick cooking spray.
 Set aside.

 - In a medium bowl, whisk together flour, 1/2 cup cocoa, baking soda, and salt.
 Set aside.

-- In a medium mixing bowl, using an electric mixer, mix together the granulated sugar, 1/2 cup butter and oil until well combined.
+- In a medium mixing bowl, using an electric mixer, mix together the granulated sugar, 1/2 cup butter, and oil until well combined.
 Add eggs, one at a time, mixing well after each addition.
 Stir in vanilla.
 Mix in dry ingredients, alternately with buttermilk in 3 additions, beginning and ending with dry ingredients.
 Stir in zucchini and chocolate chips.
-Pour batter into prepared baking pan.
+Pour batter into the prepared baking pan.
 Even top of the batter with a small offset spatula.